cytomining/DeepProfiler-handbook/README.md

 To see others' comments, open the Hypothesis panel with the arrow in the upper right corner of the screen:

 <img width="700" alt="image" src="https://user-images.githubusercontent.com/28116530/160192346-c37582e6-082a-404b-8efd-e782f23e6588.png">

-### 2. Directly editing the book files:
-1. Fork the repo
-2. Change the markdown documents in DeepProfiler-Handbook/docs.
-Here's a [guide to special content blocks for Jupyter Books](https://jupyterbook.org/content/content-blocks.html#special-content-blocks) (notes, warnings, panels, code blocks)
-3. Submit a pull request
-4. Once changes have been pushed to this repo, the book will automatically re-build and the website will automatically deploy with the new changes

 ## Sources for compiling this documentation
 * DeepProfiler Github Wiki [google sheet](https://docs.google.com/document/d/1BQ2imZwqLPsbpOKNzW8qP-4MLNCWma_rVSzE1y8PnIk/edit#heading=h.wf1ucu3byolj)